How low-impact exercise can improve chronic pain

 Staying active is good for mental health.

-If you have chronic pain, you may also struggle with depression, anxiety, difficulty sleeping, and other mental health issues because it’s difficult to live life as you once did.
+If you have chronic pain, you may also struggle with depression, anxiety, difficulty sleeping, and other mental health issues since it’s difficult to live life as you once did.
 Staying active can help boost self-esteem and make you feel like you’re doing something to take control over your pain.
 Exercising with friends or joining a gym are good ways to motivate yourself and enjoy the social benefits of exercise.

 It helps maintain a healthy weight.